-- Make sure the custom earmold/earbud/ eartip and tubing are completely dry before reconnecting to your hearing aid earhook. - When not wearing your hearing aid, open the battery door to allow any moisture to evaporate. - Do not take apart your hearing aids or insert the cleaning tools inside them. - When not in use, remove the batteries completely; place your hearing aid in the storage container and store: - In a dry, safe place - Away from direct sunlight or heat to avoid extreme temperatures - Where you can easily find them - Safely out of reach of children and pets
+- When not wearing your hearing aid, open the battery door to allow any moisture to evaporate. - Do not take apart your hearing aids or insert the cleaning tools inside them. - When not in use, remove the batteries completely; place your hearing aids in the storage container and store: - In a dry, safe place - Away from direct sunlight or heat to avoid extreme temperatures - Where you can easily find them - Safely out of reach from children and pets